Top 10 Twitter Marketing Tips

 Ask yourself questions about your target audience.
 What is their predominant age?
 Background?
 Where do they live?
 What are their interests?

-There is no point getting followers who are not interested in your product or whatever you are marketing.
+There is little point acquiring followers who are not interested in your product or whatever you are marketing.

 If your target audience is too diverse to focus one, then you may want to consider splitting it into separate niches and creating a separate Twitter account for each specific niche.